claudia-pacheco/walkies-client/README.md

 ### Future improvements or changes

 A Favorites page would be a great addition to our project (adding a dog or a borrower to your favorites, storing them for later).
-Another improvement would be implementing a chat messenger where users can interact with eachother in real time.
+Another improvement would be implementing a chat messenger where users can interact with eachother in real time, or to get an inbox functionality between owners and borrowers.